JVT038/MetaTube/README.md

 - [ ] Add support for sites other than YouTube
 - [ ] Add support for YouTube playlists
 - [ ] Add custom YouTube-DLP options
+- [ ] Add support for x265 / HEVC
 - [ ] Add authentication system with an optional reverse proxy
 - [ ] Add support for TheAudioDB
 - [ ] Add support for YouTube Music
 - [ ] Add support for Last.fm!
 - [ ] Add translations
 - [X] Add a nice progress bar
-- [ ] Add a function to allow users to download the song onto their device
+- [X] Add a function to allow users to download the song onto their device
 - [ ] Add in-built file explorer, making manual paths optional
 - [ ] Add some nice animations
 - [X] Add ability to manually set video width & height, if a video type has been selected